DeNederlandscheBank/data-quality-rules/README.rst

               contexts_dict[fact.context].append(fact)
       return list(contexts_dict.values())

-*This only works for EIOPA taxonomies, but not in general!*
+*This only works for EIOPA and FTK taxonomies, but not in general!*

 Installing taxonomy and example instance files
 ==============================================